coopergau/decentralized-options-exchange/README.md

 ## Functions List
 1. initialze counter
-2. list call option
+2. list option
-3. list put option
+3. buy option
-4. buy call option
+4. cancel option listed
-5. buy put option
+5. redeem option

+Use sol whenever you can for the values in the listed options bc to chieve rent exemption